atk4/data/docs/quickstart.rst

     $m->action('fx', ['sum', 'total'])->getOne();
     $m->action('fx', ['max', 'shipping'])->getOne();

-Aggregation actions can be used in Expressions with hasMany relations and they can be brought into the original model as fields::
+Aggregation actions can be used in Expressions with hasMany references and they can be brought into the original model as fields::

     $m = new Model_Client($db);